JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 ## Acknowledgements

-We would like to gratefully acknowledge funding support from Intel and relational.ai that made it possible to develop these new capabilities.
+We would like to gratefully acknowledge funding support from Intel and relationalAI that made it possible to develop these new capabilities.

 We are also grateful to the several people who patiently tried this functionality